prometheus/mysqld_exporter/README.md

 config.my-cnf                              | Path to .my.cnf file to read MySQL credentials from. (default: `~/.my.cnf`)
 log.level                                  | Logging verbosity (default: info)
-exporter.lock_wait_timeout                 | Set a lock_wait_timeout on the connection to avoid long metadata locking. (default: 2 seconds) exporter.log_slow_filter                   | Add a log_slow_filter to avoid exessive MySQL slow logging.
+exporter.lock_wait_timeout                 | Set a lock_wait_timeout on the connection to avoid long metadata locking. (default: 2 seconds) exporter.log_slow_filter                   | Add a log_slow_filter to avoid slow query logging of scrapes.
 NOTE: Not supported by Oracle MySQL. web.listen-address                         | Address to listen on for web interface and telemetry. web.telemetry-path                         | Path under which to expose metrics. version                                    | Print the version information.